-How to Configure a Static IP Address on Ubuntu [20 Easy Steps]
+How to Set Static IP Ubuntu [2 Easy Methods]

 Written by